martinrotter/rssguard/resources/docs/Downloads.md

 Development builds can be downloaded [here](https://github.com/martinrotter/rssguard/releases/tag/devbuild).

 ## Installation packages naming
-**Windows builds** of RSS Guard are generated automatically by the tool called AppVeyor.
+**All builds** of RSS Guard are generated automatically by GitHub.
 These builds have auto-generated names.
 In RSS Guard [downloads page](https://github.com/martinrotter/rssguard/releases) you can see filenames like:
  * `rssguard-3.4.2-7bad9d1-nowebengine-win32.7z`,
  * `rssguard-3.4.2-7bad9d1-win32.7z`,
  * `rssguard-3.4.2-95ee6be-nowebengine-win32.exe`,